AmrDeveloper/Amun/docs/reference/lambda.md

-Jot has support for lambda expression with explicit and implicit capture
+Amun has support for lambda expression with explicit and implicit capture

 ### Lambda Expression